-Inspired by kNN-VC, this study introduces a novel neural concatenation-based approach, NeuCoSVC, specially designed for singing voice conversion.
-Our approach adopts the FastSVC architecture, following the precedent set by previous studies\cite{fastsvc, li2022hierarchical}.
-FastSVC is a lightweight architecture that excels in audio quality and voice similarity.
-Crucially, it incorporates explicit pitch modeling, a feature necessary for SVC.
-FastSVC effectively integrates pitch and loudness features through feature-wise linear modulation (FiLM)\cite{perez2018film} during audio generation.
-Additionally, our work incorporates a linear time-varying (LTV) filter\cite{liu2020neural} to automatically adjust each harmonic component, further enhancing the audio quality.
+However, the absence of explicit pitch modeling in kNN-VC results in underperformance in SVC, leading to poor audio quality and out-of-tune outputs.
+Inspired by kNN-VC, this study introduces NeuCoSVC, a novel neural concatenation-based SVC approach.
+NeuCoSVC adopts the FastSVC architecture, known for its success in achieving high audio quality and voice similarity\cite{fastsvc, li2022hierarchical}.
+It incorporates explicit pitch modeling, a crucial feature for SVC, and effectively integrates pitch and loudness features through feature-wise linear modulation (FiLM)\cite{perez2018film}.
+Additionally, NeuCoSVC incorporates a linear time-varying (LTV) filter\cite{liu2020neural} to automatically adjust each harmonic component, further enhancing audio quality.

-This work makes the following contributions: 1) We develope a stronger baseline, NeuCo-HiFi-GAN, based on kNN-VC.
-This baseline improves the matching strategy and integrates the neural source-filter module \cite{nsf} into the HiFiGAN to facilitate pitch modeling.
-2) We further propose a completely novel SVC framework, NeuCoSVC, which extends NeuCo-HiFi-GAN by leveraging the FastSVC architecture and the LTV module to enhance audio quality and voice similarity.
-3) We conduct extensive experiments across intra-language, cross-language, and cross-domain evaluations.
-The results demonstrate that the proposed NeuCoSVC achieves promising performance across all scenarios.
-4) We conduct a duration study to assess the impact of reference audio duration on conversion performance.
-Results suggest that extending the duration beyond 60s yields diminishing returns on conversion performance.
+This work makes the following contributions: 1) We develop a stronger baseline, NeuCo-HiFi-GAN, based on kNN-VC, by improving the matching strategy and integrating the neural source-filter module into HiFiGAN for pitch modeling.
+2) We further propose a novel SVC framework, NeuCoSVC, which extends NeuCo-HiFi-GAN by leveraging the FastSVC architecture and the LTV module to enhance audio quality and voice similarity.
+3) Extensive experiments are conducted across intra-language, cross-language, and cross-domain evaluations, demonstrating the promising performance of NeuCoSVC in all scenarios.
+4) A duration study is conducted to assess the impact of reference audio duration on conversion performance, indicating that extending the duration beyond 60s yields diminishing returns.
 Audio samples and codes are publicly available\footnote{https://github.com/thuhcsi/NeuCoSVC}.